One-shot Conditional Sampling: MMD meets Nearest Neighbors: Convergence of the Empirical Sampler

 Plugging this bound back in \eqref{eq:bddexpX1XN1Mn} shows that,

 where the final bound follows by evaluating the integral.
 Now substituting the bound in \eqref{eq:exp_plus_bdd} and recalling \eqref{eq:T12_bdd} we get,

-The proof is now completed by recalling the bound on $\sfK$ from Assumption \ref{assumption:K}, \eqref{eq:jaffe_d_kn_bdd} and following the combinatorial arguments from proof of Lemma B.2 in \cite{chatterjee2024kernel} with an application of McDiarmid's bounded difference inequality on the statistic $T_{1,2}$.
+The proof is now completed by recalling the bound on $\sfK$ from Assumption \ref{assumption:K}, \eqref{eq:jaffe_d_kn_bdd} and following the combinatorial arguments from Appendix B.2 in \citet{chatterjee2024kernel} (also see Appendix C.3 in \citet{deb2020measuring}) with an application of McDiarmid's bounded difference inequality on the statistic $T_{1,2}$.